 Archive for April, 2008

-The start page in Crystal Reports v11 and v12 is a web page.
+The start page in Crystal Reports v11 and all later versions is a web page.
 It pulls up dynamic web content from the Business Objects web servers each time you start the program.
 If you are not interested in this content or have other reasons not to want Crystal requesting a internet connection, there is a simple method of preventing it.
 Continue Reading »

 Prevent Crystal Reports from requesting an Internet connection at startup.